Blevs/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between `.forEach` and `.map` is their return values.
+They each apply a given callback function to each element of the array, but `.map` will return a new array with each element being the resultant value.
+`.forEach` returns `undefined`.
+This makes `.map` suited for data transformation, and `.forEach` useful for applying an action with side-effects.

 2. What is the difference between a function and a method?

+A function is a construct that takes arguments, performs some computation, and returns a value.
+A member is a type of function bound as an property of an object which implicitly binds `this` to the object it belongs to during execution.

 3. What is closure?

+A closure is an encapsulation of the lexical scope in which a function was declared.
+In plainer English, when a function is declared the environment enclosing it is captured and preserved so that the function can access variables and other constructs declared within that scope.
+In the same way that functions declared in the global scope can access global variables, this allows functions declared within other scopes to do the same, even when it appears that context no longer exists when the function is executed.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/Global Object Binding
+       In the global scope, `this` is automatically bound to the window or console Object. `this` represents the Object in which our current execution is taking place, so in the global scope it is the global object.
+    2. Implicit Binding
+       Whenever a member function or attribute of an object is accessed with the dot operator, `this` is implicitly bound to the Object preceding the dot.
+       This allows us to access the Object within member functions without explicitly passing it as an argument.
+    3. New Binding
+       When instantiating a new object using a constructor function `this` is bound to the new instance of the object, allow us to assign and reference that instance's attributes within the constructor.
+    4. Explicit Binding
+       Using the special methods `.call` and `.apply` we can override the default binding of `this` with an explicit value of our choosing.
+This enables us to use the member functions of one object in the context of another.

 5. Why do we need super() in an extended class?

+`super()` is called in an extended class as syntactic sugar for `Parent.call(this, arguments)`.
+It allows us to call the parent objects constructor on the newly instantiated object with arguments of our choosing.
+Most commonly, this allows us to automatically assign the object properties of the parent object automatically.

 ## Project Set up